Get FREE SHIPPING if you order $100 or more in the US!

 Paul Wittenberger, an innovative filmmaker, artist, and activist, was born in Michigan before spending his early childhood in the war-torn west-African nation of Liberia.
-After completing his early education upon his return to the States, Paul, pursuing his interests, studied film at the renowned Full Sail University.
+After completing his early education upon returning to the States, Paul, pursuing his interests, studied film at the renowned Full Sail University.
 His unique upbringing in the West African culture gave Paul a fresh and distinctive perspective; this is portrayed in every aspect of his art.

 In early 2010 Paul partnered with G. Edward Griffin to produce a ground-breaking documentary to bring the subject of geothermal engineering (better known as "chemtrails") to the forefront.
 What in the World are They Spraying? followed in the fall of 2010, rising to great success and equal controversy.
 Paul's second feature-length documentary, released in 2012, was The Great Culling: Our Water.